A.R.E. – Accessible, Responsive, and Engaged Relationships

 You need to know that what’s going on in your world matters to your partner.
 No one wants to see their partner notice their emotions and not respond to them.
 Like Angie did in the story, you might start to think that your partner doesn’t care.

 However, it is rarely the case that partners don’t care about the other’s emotions.
-Rather, when an individual sees that their partner is upset or angry or shut down, alarms go off in their mind.
+When you see that your partner is upset, angry, or shut down, alarms probably go off in your mind.

 Those alarms might say things like “Is she/he mad at me?
 Did I do something wrong?”
 These alarms can make it difficult for your partner to figure out what happened that brought on your emotional response.
 They might think, “I have to fix this, but I don’t know what to fix!”
 They might try different things, but if they don’t know what brought on your emotional responsiveness, it’s unlikely they’ll work.